ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Objects.md

 ## Introduction

 Objects are the primary resource to actually hold the data you upload.
-Before you can initialize any Objects you have to create Collection to ensure consistent
+Before you can initialize any Objects you have to create a Collection to ensure consistent authorization for all

 If you don't know how to create a Collection you should read the previous chapter about the [**Collection API basics**](04_How-To-Collections.md).